MortonArb-ForestEcology/Met_Stations/README.md

 Outputs: Harmonized data csvs: B127.csv, U134.csv, N115.csv, HH115.csv

-Notes: This script became the main script for metstations as of 07/16/2021 when all four plots had ZL6 data loggers and atmos41 sensors
+Notes: This script became the main script for metstations as of 07/16/2021 when all four plots had ZL6 data loggers and atmos41 sensors gathering data (They were installed two weeks prior)

 ## 2_Met_Data_Clean.R